gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

 classes: wide
 ---

-I recently discovered a way to setup VSCode on Google Colab and use it as an IDE to edit code and run experiments on the Colab VM.
+I recently discovered a way to setup VSCode on Google Colab and use it as an editor to write code and run experiments on the Colab VM.

-With this setup, you can still prototype in the Colab Notebook while also using VSCode for all the advantages of an IDE.
+With this setup, you can still prototype in the Colab Notebook while also using VSCode for all the advantages of an full-fledged code editor.
 Here is how you can replicate my setup.

 ## Steps
 I have described the steps in details below.
 After going through all the steps, please use this [colab notebook](https://colab.research.google.com/drive/1yvUy5Gn9lPjmCQH6RjD_LvUO2NE0Z7RM?usp=sharing) to try it out directly.